SIsilicon/Godot-Volumetrics-Plugin/README.md

 ![volumetrics demo](doc_images/volumetrics_demo.png)

 The project comes with a demo to see what can be done with the plugin.
-You look around with the mouse and move with the arrow keys.
-To see your mouse again, press the `Esc` key.
-You can also hide the GUI with `G`.
 Each setting on the top right has a tooltip to tell you about what they do.

+* You look around with the mouse and move with the arrow keys.
+* To see your mouse again, press the `Esc` key.
+* You can also hide the GUI with `G`.
+* To exit the demo, you press `Shift+Esc`.

 ## Other stuff